johncip/super8/design/refactor_plan.md

 | `do(sql, *params)` | delegates + records | validates + returns recorded row count |
 | `prepare(sql)` | delegates + wraps result | validates + returns fake statement |

-The orchestrator doesn't grow when new methods are added — only the wrappers do.
+The director doesn't grow when new methods are added — only the wrappers do.

 ---